jack2200/Ur5_Moveit_Gazebo/README.md

   2. ``` roslaunch ur5_moveit_config ur5_moveit_planning_execution.launch sim:=true ``` (moveit)
   3. ``` roslaunch ur5_moveit_config moveit_rviz.launch config:=true ``` (rviz)
   4. ``` python ur5_tryout.py ``` (python2)

+  UPDATE: There are two new cases for movement!
+To see how they work please read the commit notes.